 Also, I got the tour really cheap.
 I didn’t book ahead.
 As I got to Puno in the evening, I just walked in at the first tour shop at the corner Jr. Lima and Jr. Deustua at the Plaza de Armas and booked for the next morning.

-As I explained in another post, I cannot recommend pre-booking of tours – and of hotels, for that matter – in Perú.
-You will pay a much higher price when booking on the internet.
-Just go to one of the offices and bargain a little bit and you’ll be much better off.
+As I explained in another post, I cannot always recommend pre-booking of tours – and of hotels, for that matter – in Perú.
+You might pay a higher price when booking on the internet.
+If you have the time and the nerve, just go to one of the offices and bargain a little bit.
+Price-wise, you might be better off.

 Where to Stay